Stress Weight Loss is a common problem that people face. While it’s not easy to manage, there are ways to make the process easier.

 - Feel like there isn’t enough room in your stomach for any more food or water

 Stress is a serious problem in American life.
 It diminishes our productivity and physical well-being and causes various diseases and disorders.
-A study was done at the Ebbing Lab of Ohio State involving rats that were given high-stress levels over time.
+A study at the Ebbing Lab of Ohio State involved rats that were given high-stress levels over time.
 The study found that the rats were more likely to gain weight than those given lower stress levels.
 This shows how stress can cause weight gain due to these two functions: decreased production of waist-shrinking chemicals and increased consumption of waist-expanding foods.

-Stress management is critical in maintaining a healthy body and mind and directly impacts your weight loss results.
+Stress management is critical in maintaining a healthy body and mind and directly impacts weight loss results.
 Developing good habits to deal with stress is an easy way to maintain a healthy lifestyle, and losing weight comes along with that.

 Alex is a fitness aficionado, empowers others towards healthier, active lives through small, sustainable changes for lasting results.
 Visit Gearuptofit.com for insightful tips and resources to enrich a balanced lifestyle.